 Landlords should create a report at the end of the inspection that they can send to tenants and keep on file, as proof that they are complying with their responsibilities as a landlord.

-What if the property is not in good condition?
+What if the property is not in good condition when checking out?

 If there is damage caused by the tenants, poor cleanliness or missing or broken items, the landlord should contact the tenant and ask them to take appropriate action to resolve the issue.
 Bear in mind that there is a fine line between ‘fair wear and tear’ and ‘damage’, landlords can’t make tenants liable for fair wear and tear.